The Cosmic Web from Perturbation Theory: Theoretical background

-In this work, we propose to model viscosity induced by a stress tensor through an Eulerian extension of LPT, considering subsequent cosmic times until reaching the target redshift.
-With this, the gravitational potentials become increasingly deeper, changing their shape.
+In this work, we propose modelling the viscosity induced by a stress tensor by iteratively applying LPT within a Eulerian framework with an ultraviolet regularisation given by the spherical collapse model.
+With this, the gravitational potentials become increasingly deeper and change their shape.
 In this way, the vorticity of the displacement field emerges naturally.